A Book is Good Medicine

 Have you been feeling down lately?
 Do you have a book on your nightstand that you’ve been meaning to read?
 Today is the day to start making progress on that book and boosting your mood.
-It’s National Read Across America Day.
-And although the holiday is aimed at kids, everyone can benefit from the health benefits of reading.
+Everyone can benefit from the health benefits of reading.

 3 Tips to Read Your Blues Away